 Rickets is a condition that affects bone development in children.
-It causes the bones to become soft and malformed, which can lead to bone deformities.
+It causes the bones to become soft and weak, which can lead to bone deformities.

 Rickets in adults is known as osteomalacia or soft bones.

-The most common cause of rickets is a lack of vitamin D and calcium.
-Vitamin D comes largely from sunlight on our skin but is also in some foods such as oily fish and eggs.
-Vitamin D is essential for a child to form strong and healthy bones.
+A lack of vitamin D or calcium is the most common cause of rickets.
+Vitamin D largely comes from exposing the skin to sunlight, but it's also found in some foods, such as oily fish and eggs.
+Vitamin D is essential for the formation of strong and healthy bones in children.

 In rare cases, children can be born with a genetic form of rickets.
 It can also develop if another condition affects how vitamins and minerals are absorbed by the body.

 Rickets can easily be prevented by eating a diet that includes vitamin D and calcium and spending some time in sunlight.
-The hands and face only need to be exposed to the sunlight a few times a week during spring and summer to provide enough vitamin D.
+The hands and face only need to be exposed to the sunlight for 15 minutes a few times a week during spring and summer to provide enough vitamin D.

 In some cases, vitamin D supplements may be recommended to reduce the risk of rickets.